Mayo Clinic Center for Innovation: Project management

-In 2009, project managers were added to the CFI staff, partly in recognition that the creative aspect of design thinking sometimes needs a counterbalancing force to keep projects driving towards deadlines, cost and quality control, and defined scope of work.
+In 2009, project managers were added to the CFI staff, partly in recognition that the creative aspect of design thinking requires a counterbalancing force to keep projects driving towards deadlines, cost and quality control, and defined scope of work.

 SPARC Innovation Program

 The SPARC Innovation Program at the Mayo Clinic in Rochester, Minnesota, is widely recognized as the first design-based research and development laboratory for health services.

 The brainchild of Drs.
 Nicholas F. LaRusso, Chair, Department of Medicine, and Michael D. Brennan, Associate Chair, Department of Medicine, the idea of SPARC began on a run.
 LaRusso and Brennan, both avid runners, imagined a space where new ideas might be thoroughly tested before implementation within the clinical practice.
 The two believed that its insular protection from the demands of the practice would improve the rate of innovation in health service delivery.
 This vision rapidly evolved when Ryan Armbruster was asked to lead the development of this capability.
 Consequently, they recruited Dr. Alan Kendall Duncan, Jennifer Dusso, Dr. Prathibha Varkey, and later Dr. Victor Montori to realize this vision, with designers (widely recognized as some of the first embedded designers working within a healthcare institution on healthcare experience & delivery): Maggie Breslin, Matt Maleska, Christine Janae - Leoniak, and J. Paul Neeley.

 In 2002, the group engaged the design firm IDEO to help envision the concept of a physical laboratory for service innovation.
 What emerged from a lengthy design process was a concept that was realized through additional design talent of Steelcase.
 The central feature of the laboratory was the concept of a design studio embedded in a clinical practice, placing designers, business strategists, and medical professionals in close proximity to permit collaborations on a variety of projects.

 The laboratory opened in June 2004.
 Its methodology, See-Plan-Act-Refine-Communicate, is a description of a design methodology that is rooted in the techniques of ethnography, prototyping, design thinking, and business integration.
 The laboratory was created through internal funds, philanthropic support, and a grant from the VHA Health Foundation.
-SPARC currently employees a staff of 10, including designers, business professionals, and health workers.
+SPARC currently employs a staff of 10, including designers, business professionals, and health workers.